 Now they have an area where when the rains come, the soil gets re-saturated rapidly.
 In this particular case, I have a pond in the front, so in that area, the soil is swelling at a faster rate than other areas around the house – what we call uneven watering.
 That’s what provides opportunity for stress on the foundation that can actually turn into damage.

-CHRIS: And they’re going to be replaced.
+These are big ticket items that can cost money and they're going to be replaced.
 From the day they go in service, deterioration starts.
 The day will come.
 So yes, it is important to know the age.
 A lot of manufacturers have gotten pretty friendly, where you can look at the equipment and look at the plate and actually get a year date.

 However, that’s not true for everybody.
 A lot of them conceal it within their serial number – which, good news, with technology as such that it is, you can usually go online and look it up.

-CHRIS: They’re going to vary on type.
+The anticipated lifespan of furnaces are going to vary on type.
 What that means is in your homes where we have natural gas, you’re typically going to have a gas furnace and a standard air conditioning system.
 In that scenario, the air conditioner, the industry average life is 15 years, whereas the gas furnace is going to be 20-25.

 But one of the more common ones we see in this region, because they’re more energy efficient, are heat pumps, which is all electric.
 We have no gas available.
 The heat pumps have a bit of a shorter life expectancy because the equipment runs year-round.